PaulW/rp2040-keyboard-converter/src/keyboards/modelm/enhanced/README.md

-# IBM Model M (101-key) Keyboard, Model 1390131
+# IBM Model M Enhanced Keyboard (101-102-key)

 ![Model M (1390131)](doc/IBM-1390131.jpeg)

-This is the Keyboard Mapping & Configuration for the IBM Model M Keyboard, model 1390131.
-This model has a US ANSI Layout.
+This is the Keyboard Mapping & Configuration for the IBM Model M Enhanced Keyboard, and covers both 101 and 102 key variants (ANSI and ISO).
 It operates using the AT Protocol, and uses Set 2 Scancodes.

 ## Key Mapping